Hello there! I have a lot going on for you guys today – a recipe, a review and a

 I got really excited when I saw a recipe for lacto fermented green tomatoes, because I have a ton of them and wasn’t sure what to do with them all!
 Ferment them, of course, what was I thinking?

-- Enough green tomatoes to fill 1 quart sized jar
+- green tomatoes enough to fill a quart jar

 - 1 Tbsp peppercorns